-If you have to work for a living – and most of us do, life can get really complicated especially if you have a spouse and/or kids.
-I have gotten past that point in my life, where I have to worry so much about the work life balance, as both of my children have left my house (although I still pay for their car insurance and cell phones).
-Nonetheless I understand the strife that folks go through everyday having to deal with the pressures of family life.
+Life may become quite difficult if you have to work for a living, which is the case for the majority of us, especially if you have a spouse and/or children.
+As both of my children have left the house, I have moved past the stage in my life where I have to worry so much about finding a balance between work and life (although I still pay for their car insurance and cell phones).
+However, I am aware of the struggles people face on a daily basis as a result of the demands of family life.

-Last week I was walking thorough my work place and could not help but overhear a distressed employee on the phone.
-He was speaking to his wife and said, “Can your mom pick you up and you get Susie at school and then come by here and get the car and take Susie to the doctor?”
-I am not sure what he had going on, on all fronts but it seemed liked he had a lot going on this day.
+I overheard a stressed-out employee on the phone last week as I was strolling around my workplace.
+“Can your mom get you up, and you grab Susie at school, and then come by here and get the car and drive Susie to the doctor,” he asked his wife.
+I don’t know what he had going on at all times, but it seemed like he was busy today.

 Man, I felt for this fellow.
 He has a sick kid a wife at home with no transportation and he is trying not to leave work so he can save his valuable paid time off for a real emergency.
 Today he is just looking at a bad day which requires some special arrangements, not really worth burning time off.
 Now I don’t think this gentleman is any different than a lot of working parents.
 He is trying to manage competing priorities everyday.